ericsun95/Flying-High-Again/logbook/logs.md

 # LogBook

+## 08/19/2022 (Landing Practice + Solo in KMQY)
+Practice several times Soft field landing and Short field landing
+- Soft field landing - land as soft as possible
+  - Approach To Landing: as you get close to touchdown, you want to hold the aircraft 1-2 feet off the runway in ground effect
+  - Approach To Landing: As you enter ground effect, it's OK to use a **small amount of power** to level off and make sure you touch down as slow as possible
+  - Touchdown: After your main wheels touch down gently, you want to slowly remove power, if you had any in, and hold the nose wheel off the runway.
+  - Rollout: Since your main gear are much stronger than the nose wheel, you want to keep the nose off the soft/rough surface until your plane has slowed down to a safer speed.
+By maintaining back pressure on the yoke, you can hold the nose off until you've reached that safer speed.
+Your nose wheel will thank you.

+- Short field landing - land as short as possible (hit the 100 footprint mark)
+  - Approach To Landing: in complete control of your airspeed and descent rate.
+When you're stabilized, on speed, and on glide path
+  - Touchdown: slowly start reducing your throttle to idle
+  - As you approach your touchdown point, keep reducing power and start flaring.
+Your goal is to touch down on your point at the minimum controllable airspeed, which is just above stall speed.
+  - Rollout: Once you touchdown, you want to use maximum aerodynamic braking.
+After you touch down, slowly start pulling back on the yoke, being careful not to lift back off.
+    - Be gentle as you apply the brakes, then start increasing braking pressure to slow down.

+Notes on Solo:
+- Try to do full stop taxi back each time so that you can practice more on take off.

 ## 08/14/2022 (XC flight from KMQY to KGZS)
 - Remember to use the checklist after take off and before descend
 - After take off and transition to Nashville airspace, the control asked me